ab218/react-datatable/README.md

 2. `npm run start` or `yarn start` from command line.

-In order to run analyses, the following environment variables are needed:
+In order to run analyses, the following environment variables (links to cloud functions) are needed:

 ```
 REACT_APP_DISTRIBUTION_URL=